gustavodiel/monet-backend/README.md

 1. Can store all your transactions (income and expenses)
    1. Works almost like an event-sourcing system, where you can see the history of your transactions.
 2. Does not take a kajillion years to load the data
+   1. It does however takes some space due to cache, but it's minimal

 ## How it works
 While not production-ready as the goal, it does some cool stuff with how it stores the transactions: